9 Awesome Alien Crafts for Artsy Earthlings

 Alien Handprint Card

 Not all aliens are humanoid, as old episodes of Star Trek might have you believe.
 Some might be green slimy ooze with hundreds of eyeballs (well, we don’t actually know that for sure, but it’s fun to imagine).
-It’s also more fun to play with slime when it resembles a visitor from another galaxy.
+It’s also more fun for kids to play with slime when it resembles a visitor from another galaxy.
 Aptly named Far From Normal has the recipe for Alien Slime.

 Alien Felt Pictures